rhoadley.net music research courses software blogs

 Algorithms Without Using a GUI

-• Using at least the first FIVE files from the above, develop a short algorithmic composition.
+• Using at least the first FIVE sections from the examples provided, develop a short algorithmic composition.
 You may develop the previous SC Algorithmic task, or attempt something new.

 • You will receive particular credit for utilising your own functions, patterns and schedules, but you do not have to use all of these features.